Create a Custom User Interface

 Interfaces like this can be built with some basic knowledge of JavaScript, HTML, and CSS.

-This tutorial will walk through the steps required to create a custom user interface by manipulating the test definition directly in the HTML.
+This tutorial walks through the steps required to create a custom user interface by manipulating the test definition directly in the HTML.
+This includes callbacks to manage the user experience during and after the test.

 <div id="canvas-container"></div>